-Main Item Sub-section PROGRAMME SPECIFIC COSTS Approved Suggested generic statement: Candidates may use Calculators calculators in the examination room only as specified by the University and as permitted by the rubric of individual examination papers.
-The University approved models are Casio FX-570 and Casio FX-85GT Plus.
+Main Item Sub-section PROGRAMME SPECIFIC COSTS Approved Calculators Candidates may use calculators in the examination room only as specified by the University and as permitted by the rubric of individual examination papers.
+The University approved models are Casio FX- 570 and Casio FX-85GT Plus.
 These may be purchased from any source and no longer need to carry the University logo.
-Stationery Suggested generic statements: You will be expected to provide your own day-to-day stationery items, e.g. pens, pencils, notebooks, etc).
+Stationery You will be expected to provide your own day-to-day stationery items, e.g. pens, pencils, notebooks, etc).
 Any specialist stationery items will be specified under the Additional Costs tab of the relevant module profile.
-Textbooks Suggested generic statement: Where a module specifies TEXTDOOKS core texts these should generally be available on the reserve list in the library.
+Textbooks Where a module specifies core texts these should generally be available on the reserve list in the library.
 However due to demand, students may prefer to buy their own copies.
 These can be purchased from any source.
 Some modules suggest reading texts as optional background reading.
 The library may hold copies of such texts, or alternatively you may wish to purchase your own copies.
 Although not essential reading, you may benefit from the additional reading materials for the module.
-Equipment and Laboratory Equipment and All materials required for laboratory work are provided.
-Materials Equipment Materials: Where necessary, suitable specialist safety equipment will be provided.
-IT Computer Discs and USB Students are expected to provide their own portable Drives data storage device.
+Equipment and Materials Equipment Laboratory Equipment and Materials: All materials required for laboratory work are provided.
+Where necessary, suitable specialist safety equipment will be provided.
+IT Computer Discs and USB Drives Students are expected to provide their own portable data storage device.
 Software Licenses All software is provided Hardware It is advisable that students provide their own laptop or personal computer, although shared facilities are available across the University campus.
-Clothing Lab Coats and safety One laboratory coat and a pair of safety spectacles are spectacles provided at the start of the programme to each student.
+Clothing Lab Coats and safety spectacles One laboratory coat and a pair of safety spectacles are provided at the start of the programme to each student.
 If these are lost the student must replace them at their own expense.
 The Students Union Shop stock these items.
-Scott trese terris.
-Printing and Coursework such as essays; projects; dissertations may Photocopying be submitted on line.
-In the majority of cases, though, Costs students will be asked to provide a printed copy.
+Printing and Photocopying Costs Coursework such as essays; projects; dissertations may be submitted on line.
+In the majority of cases, though, students will be asked to provide a printed copy.
 The School of Biological Sciences a printing credit for printing lecture handouts.
-The University printing costs are currently: are currently:
+The University printing costs are currently: A4 - 4p per side (black and white) or 18p per side (colour)